appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-datasource-environments.md

 1. If you haven't done it already, [connect your application to Git](/advanced-concepts/version-control-with-git/connecting-to-git-repository).
 2. Connect to a datasource and configure the _Staging_ and _Production_ environments.
 3. In the _Staging_ environment, create and switch to a `feature` branch.
 See [Setup Branches](/advanced-concepts/version-control-with-git/working-with-branches) to create a branch.
-4. Use the _Staging_ environment to make edits to your application so that you can test the changes without affecting Production data.
+4. Use the _Staging_ environment to make edits to your application so that you can test the changes without affecting production data.
-5. Once you have tested your changes and are ready to deploy to Production, commit your changes and merge into the `master` branch.
+5. Once you have tested your changes and are ready to deploy to production, commit your changes and merge into the `master` branch.

-When you merge changes into the master branch, the Production data remains unchanged, ensuring that end-users continue to view the same data they did before the changes were made.
+When you merge changes into the master branch, the production data remains unchanged, ensuring that end-users continue to view the same data they did before the changes were made.